xMavrik/onedrop-final/README.md

   ---------------------------------------------------------------------------------------------

  Testing was done as well, single endpoint and multi-city POST end point were tested.
-Confirmed failures should failed and the successes look correct
+Confirmed failures should failed and the successes look correct.

 ![alt text](https://user-images.githubusercontent.com/26445751/142805160-62965166-be07-4ca4-a5d3-17ede11ceaa3.png)